-Data or science rights to the targets or science in the field of view (FOV) of the instruments will be allocated to PIs of accepted proposals with 1-year proprietary period.
+Data rights to the targets or science in the field of view (FOV) of the instruments will be allocated to PIs of accepted proposals for a 1-year proprietary period.

 If the PI is from a country other than the Russian Federation, the rest of the field will be made public immediately.
 Since INTEGRAL has on-board coded mask instruments, it means that all the data of the above programmes are available to the public.
-ISOC and ISDC will take measures to ensure that the approved 1-year proprietary nature of the data (or science) rights of the accepted observing time proposals are respected.
+ISOC and the INTEGRAL Science Data Centre (ISDC) will take measures to ensure that the approved 1-year proprietary nature of the data (or science) rights of the accepted observing time proposals are respected.
 Any non-observance of this rule will be notified by the Project Scientist (PS) to the TAC and to the journal involved.